thenbrent/multisite-user-management/readme.txt

 1. **Super Admin Options** - Super admins can choose the default role for each site.

 == Changelog ==

+= 0.7 =
+* Can now assign roles for mature sites and sites with search engines blocked.
+* No longer using deprecated get_blog_list function

 = 0.6 =
 * Role now added for dashboard site as 3.1 assigns no role for any site